dotnet/roslyn/docs/compilers/CSharp/Nullability Public API Design Notes.md

 `NullableAnnotation` represents lvalues.
 There are 4 possible values:

-* `Default` - This is used when nullability information is requested about something that does not have the concept of nullability, such as a statement, directive, or other similar constructs.
+* `NotApplicable` - This is used when nullability information is requested about something that does not have the concept of nullability, such as a statement, directive, or other similar constructs.
-If we decide to expose a version of `SemanticModel` that does not compute nullability information for certain perf-sensitive scenarios, all annotation information returned would be `Default`.
+If we decide to expose a version of `SemanticModel` that does not compute nullability information for certain perf-sensitive scenarios, all annotation information returned would be `NotApplicable`.
-* `Unknown` - This value was defined in a nullable-disabled context.
+* `Disabled` - This value was defined in a nullable-disabled context.
 * `NotAnnotated` - This value was defined in a nullable-enabled context, and was not annotated in source (or in type inference scenarios, was inferred to be a not annotated type).
-* `Annotated` - This value was defined in a nullable-enabled context, and was annotated in source (or in type inference scenarios, was inferred to be a annotated type).
+* `Annotated` - This value was defined in a nullable-enabled context, and was annotated with a `?` in source (or in type inference scenarios, was inferred to be a annotated type).

 `NullableFlowState` represents rvalues.
 There are 3 possible values:

-* `Default` - This is used when nullability information is requested about something that does not have the concept of nullability, such as a statement, directive, or other similar constructs.
+* `NotApplicable` - This is used when nullability information is requested about something that does not have the concept of nullability, such as a statement, directive, or other similar constructs.
-If we decide to expose a version of `SemanticModel` that does not compute nullability information for certain perf-sensitive scenarios, all annotation information returned would be `Default`.
+If we decide to expose a version of `SemanticModel` that does not compute nullability information for certain perf-sensitive scenarios, all annotation information returned would be `NotApplicable`.
 * `MaybeNull` - The nullable analysis of the compiler has determined that this value could be null.
 * `NotNull` - The nullable analysis of the compiler has determined that this value is not null.